georgio-sd/aws-articles/EKS-DNS-resolution.md

 ...
 ```

-Wait for a couple of minutes for the CoreDNS pods to reread the new config map and check if this resolved the issue:
+<br>Wait for a couple of minutes for the CoreDNS pods to reread the new config map and check if this resolved the issue:
 ```
 kubectl exec busybox -it -- sh
 ```
 ```
 / # nslookup -type=a aerserv-bc-us-east.bidswitch.net
 Server:         172.20.0.10